 Google effectively invented the search engine and has long reigned supreme as the top-dog.
 Many in the industry recognize Google as the superior search engine, leading to its overall brand dominance in the tech space.
 Google now offers cloud storage, navigation, smartphone operating systems, and so much more -- a far cry from its roots as an early way to make it easier to find things on the internet.

 Google's dominance has been under fire a lot recently, as more and more search engines continue cropping up every year.
 Most search engines realize they can't compete with Google in terms of search quality and popularity, so they offer other benefits.
 One of the benefits many of them latch to is security and privacy.
 Enter in DuckDuckGo.

-For many years, DuckDuckGo has been recognized as one of those competitors.
+For many years, DuckDuckGo has been one of those competitors vying for the crumbs Google leaves behind.
 Unlike Google, DuckDuckGo prides itself on no user or search tracking.
 DuckDuckGo doesn’t participate in or advocate for any of that pesky ad targeting either.
 Naturally, those aren’t the only differences between the two.

 Google’s rise to fame in the world of search